 Rumor has it that some other ballpark is closing this weekend.
 Funny thing: If you visit StubHub, you'll see about 300 tickets for sale for some game in the Bronx this Sunday night.
 You'll also find more than 5,000 tickets for sale for next Sunday's game in Flushing.
 I think that's pathetic.
 But since this weekend's ballpark closing is apparently of importance, we'll have to pay tribute in our own special way.
 Let's count down the 10 best games in that ballpark's history 10.
 The Last Day of the Yankee Dynasty (May 3, 1965, Mets 2, Yankees 1, Mayor's Trophy Game) The Yankees enjoyed an unprecedented run of success from 1947 to 1964, but their dynasty would crumble in 1965.
 All the proof needed that these Yankees were in for some trouble that season was the Mayor's Trophy Game of 1965.
 The Yankees mustered only one run in 10 innings, getting shut out over the first three by some young dude named Tug McGraw.
-The Mets would win, 2-1 in the 10
+The Mets would win, 2-1 in the 10th when

 A blog devoted to cataloguing New York Mets walk-offs and other trivia.
 For those unaware of the definition of walk-off just replace the term with the words "game-ending" and you should have a much better understanding of the phrase.